Understanding the Connection Between Leaky Gut and Bad Breath

 Integrating regular exercise and adequate sleep into your routine can bolster your immune system and enhance gut health.
 Some supplements, like L-glutamine, can also be beneficial, offering repair to the gut lining.
 However, always consult a healthcare provider before beginning any supplement regimen.

-See also Best Probiotics for Combating Bad Breath
+See also Eliminating Bad Breath from Lung Origins

 Seeking Professional Support